YOUR DIGITAL

 Agreed consideration

 According to agreed consideration (default): VAT is due as soon as you issue the invoice.
-Even if the customer pays you in 30 or 60 days, VAT must be declared for the period in which the invoice was issued.
-This is the standard mode for businesses keeping full accounts (debtors/creditors).
+Even if the customer pays after 30 or 60 days, VAT must be declared for the period in which the invoice was issued.
+This is the standard mode for companies keeping full accounts (debtors/creditors).

 Received consideration

-According to received consideration (on request): VAT is due only when you receive the money.
-As long as the invoice is not paid, you have nothing to declare.
+According to received consideration (upon request): VAT is due only when you receive the payment.
+As long as the invoice has not been paid, there is nothing to declare.

-Advantage: A huge benefit for your cash flow, as you never pre-finance VAT for your customers.
+Advantage: A major benefit for your cash flow, as you never pre-finance VAT for your customers.
 This mode requires a written request to the FTA.